University of Wisconsin - Oshkosh Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UW Oshkosh, approximately 65% of students took out student loans averaging $6,899 a year.
-That adds up to $27,596 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UW Oshkosh, approximately 52% of students took out student loans averaging $6,583 a year.
+That adds up to $26,332 over four years for those students.

-The student loan default rate at UW Oshkosh is 3.4%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at UW Oshkosh is 6.8%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do UW Oshkosh Graduates Make?bachelor's degree recipients from UW Oshkosh make around $42,700 per year during the early years of their employment.
+How Much Money Do UW Oshkosh Graduates Make?students who graduate from UW Oshkosh with a bachelor's degree go on to jobs where they make an average salary of $42,700 in their early years.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Location of University of Wisconsin - Oshkosh